TimeChainage

 Stacks Image 98

 For progress tracking, actual progress is de-linked from the planned tasks to allow flexible input of data.
 What this means is that a very detailed as-built history can be developed (including down time) providing better and more comprehensive data for analysis and reporting.
+Comparison of actual progress against the plan is a major strength of time chainages, providing a powerful visual tool for assessing how well an activity is progressing.

 Stacks Image 96